 - Drain all water from holding tanks and dry all water lines — any remaining water could stagnate or freeze, damaging your plumbing system.

 - Add a non-toxic RV approved antifreeze.
 Make sure to pour some down all of the drains and into the toilet too.

 - Make sure all appliances are turned off and unplugged.
 Leave the fridge and freezer doors propped open to prevent mold and musty smells.

 - Cover all vents, patch any cracks or holes, and make sure the exhaust pipe has a mesh cover — rodents, insects and even birds can squeeze through very small openings and sneak inside if you give them an opening.

 - Put your RV up on blocks to take the weight off from the tires.

 Winterizing your RV might sound like a lot of work, but following this checklist will make the job a whole lot easier.
-Be sure to throw in a couple pouches of earthkind®’s botanical rodent repellent, Fresh Cab® – available at Camping World®, and other select RV dealers nationwide.
-While you’ll love the botanical scent, mice and rats can’t stand the scent.
+Be sure to throw in a couple pouches of EarthKind®’s botanical rodent repellent, Fresh Cab® – available at Camping World®, and other select RV dealers nationwide.
+You’ll love the botanical aroma, but mice and rats can’t stand the scent.
 If they’ve found their way in, one whiff of Fresh Cab and they’ll quickly be looking for a way out!